cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 ### Using archive_metadata to save the case directory information

-In these examples,
+In this table,
-- I used the tool archive_metadata to collect the information about the case directory.
-This goes in the database.
+- I used the tool archive_metadata to collect the information about the **case directory**.
+This goes in the cesm database.
-- The information about the sandbox is saved into github in a branch.
+- The information about the **sandbox** is saved into github in a branch.
-- The diagnostics are at the usual place on the cgd website.
+- The **diagnostics** are at the usual place on the cgd website.

 | Run           | Description   | Tag |  Diags |